 Any member may apply to take (or even re-take) the course if they feel a little rusty.
-Places on most courses are limited once Associates and Enhanced Advanced candidates have been taken into consideration but members should not be put off from applying and will be allocated a place on a first come, first served basis.
+Places on most courses are limited once Associates and MA candidates have been taken into consideration but members should not be put off from applying and will be allocated a place on a first come, first served basis.

 Background to the Course

 In early 2005 one of our Observers came to the conclusion that he did not have the necessary skills for teaching slow-speed machine control and was, therefore, unable to pass these skills on to his associates.
 It was also becoming clear from Examiner feedback that test candidates were not acquiting themselves very well when it came to the slow speed manoeuvering portion of the test.
 In collaboration with another member, himself a qualified CBT instructor, he acquired the requisite skills and between them decided that it might be beneficial to the club to provide a course specifically aimed at those riders who had never done a CBT, who had lost the skills or lost their confidence in applying their skills.

 By the end of 2005 a couple of experimental courses had been conducted, a curriculum set up and perfected and plans made for the courses to start with the new riding season in 2006.
 The first course took place in March of that year at a small private car park belonging to Saga at their Ramsgate site.
 Many Associates and members availed themselves of the opportunity during that first year and feedback from the Examiners showed that the courses were having the desired effect with fewer test failures due to poor slow riding skills.